-Here we are going to discuss about whether it is a good idea to send parameter in request body of the HTTP GET request or not.
-We will also discuss about idempotent and safe methods.
+Here I am going to discuss about whether it is a good idea to send parameter in request body of the HTTP GET request or not.
+Request body is also known as payload of the request.
+I will also discuss about idempotent and safe http methods.

-When you are doing a GET request on entity, you are actually requesting the content of the entity.
+When you are doing an http GET request on an entity, you are actually requesting or fetching the content of the entity.
 If you want to add some parameters (for example sorting a list in ascending or descending order), you can add these parameters in the query string.
+This query string contains one or more query parameters.

 Alternatively you may also want to specify these parameters in the request body in GET request.
 HTTP/1.1 does not seem to explicitly forbid this when you want to send request body in GET request.